 That said, bear in mind that you don’t always have to stick to your original plan.
 If you find that a marketing method or content type is performing better than others, it may be time to reassess your approach.
 Your plan needs to be fluid so that you’re able to adapt to new content ideas.

-Let me know your thoughts on the factors for successful content.
+Let us know your thoughts on the factors for successful content.
 Do you have any good examples to share?
-If so, leave a comment below or tweet me @ruthawalker.
+If so, leave a comment below.

 For more information on content marketing strategies that deliver results, get in touch today.